SeitaBV/assignment-data-engineering/README.md

 This task hopefully takes not more than half a day.
 What we really want is to discuss the results and your choices.
 You can stop after half a day ― we'll be interested in discussing how well you spent that time, looking at usable results.

+The task tests some data engineering (understanding and querying data mainly), but as we build software that runs in the wild on a daily basis, and we do that in a team, it also tests your software engineering skills.

 ## Form

 We'd like you to put your code in a git repository on the web.
 This can be Github, Gitlab or Bitbucket etc.